FanmingL/Recurrent-Offpolicy-RL/results.md

 # Results
 We report on the replication of the results from the paper using this code.
 All logs can be found at [this url](https://box.nju.edu.cn/d/fe0603fd2bd5479eb8ee/).
 Reproducing work is still in progress.
 We will continue to update this page.

-## Mamba+MuJoCo
-The following results were reproduced using `gen_tmuxp_mamba_mujoco.py`.

 **Note:** Due to some atomic operations in Mamba during backpropagation, Mamba’s backpropagation has randomness that cannot be eliminated with fixing random seeds.
 Therefore, experiments based on the `smamba` layer cannot be fully reproduced.
-For more details, see this link: https://github.com/state-spaces/mamba/issues/137#issuecomment-1918483734.
+For more details, see this link: [state-spaces/mamba#137 (comment)](https://github.com/state-spaces/mamba/issues/137#issuecomment-1918483734).
 On the contrary, the `mamba` layer is implemented with Triton and is reproducible.

+## Mamba+MuJoCo
+The following results were reproduced using [gen_tmuxp_mamba_mujoco.py](gen_tmuxp_mamba_mujoco.py).

 ### Hopper-v2
 final return: 4400